ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `blur`

 Fires when the editing view of the editor is blurred.
-It corresponds with the {@linkapi CKEDITOR.editor.blur `editor#blur`} event.
+It corresponds with the {@linkapi CKEDITOR.editor#blur `editor#blur`} event.

 ### Note